ecamenen/container-pathEnr/README.md

 ![LOGO](Logo_Metexplore.png)
 # PathwayEnrichement

-Version: 1.0.5
+Version: 1.1

 ## Short description
-Predicts enrichment among a (human) metabolic network (Recon 2v02 flat) from a fingerprint
+Predicts pathway enrichment into a (human) metabolic network (Recon v2.02)

 ## Description
-Metabolites belonging to the fingerprint (input file) are mapped on Recon2 network (Thiele et al., 2013) using either INCHI, CHEBI or metabolite ID in SBML (or all) information.
+Metabolites (or other bio-entities, e.g., reaction, genes) belonging to the fingerprint (input file) are mapped on Recon v2.02 network (Thiele et al., 2013).
+For that purpose, ID information are used among: name of the entities, SBML ID, ChEBI, InChI, InChIKey, SMILES, CSID, PubChem and HMDB).
 Pathway enrichment is calculated with an exact Fisher one-tailed test corrected by Bonferroni and Benjamini Hochberg methods.
 This tool is part of the MetExplore's project consisting in a web server dedicated to the analysis of omics data in the context of genome scale metabolic networks (Cottret et al., 2010).

 ### Input files
-- a fingerprint (tsv or tabular format): composed by at least a column with InChI, CHEBI or metabolites' ID values to perform mapping.
-Multi-mapping (i.e., mapping on different information) could be performed if these three kind of values are included each in a separate column.
-Optionaly, this program could use the names of the metabolites and empty values to filter non-significant metabolites.
+- a ```fingerprint``` (tsv or tabular format): required, composed by at least a column containing ID values to map on the network file.
+Multi-mapping (i.e., mapping on different ID) could be performed if these three kind of values are included each in a separate column.
+Optionally, this program could filter empty values from a designated column (e.g., non-significant bio-entities).
-- a metabolic network (bionetwork) : optional, by default Recon2 SBML file is used (Thiele et al., 2013).
+- a ```metabolic network``` (SBML) : optional, by default Recon v2.02 SBML file (without compartments) (Thiele et al., 2013).

 ### Output files
-- "mapping.tsv": each line corresponds to metabolites from the dataset file: the success or the failure of the mapping, their names in the dataset, those of one or several elements of the network in case of matching.
+- ```mapping.tsv```: each line corresponds to the bio-entities from the dataset file: the success or the failure of the mapping, their names in the dataset, those of one or several elements of the network in case of matching.
-- "pathwayEnrichment.tsv" contains for each pathway associated with the mapped metabolites: their names, the Fisher's p value of enrichment, the Bonferroni (or other test correction) q-value, the list of mapped metabolites, the number of mapped metabolites and the coverage of mapped metabolites on the total of metabolites contained in the studied pathway.
+- ```pathwayEnrichment.tsv```: contains for each pathway associated with the mapped bio-entity: their names, the Fisher's p value of enrichment, the Bonferroni and the Benjamini-Hochberg corrections, the list of the mapped bio-entities and their corresponding ID in the SBML, the number of mapping and its coverage on the total of bio-entities contained in the studied pathway.
-- "info.txt" contains general information about mapping and pathway enrichment results.
-This file contains the total number of mapped metabolites, the total number of metabolites from the dataset, the total number of pathways after mapping and the total number of pathways in the original SBML files.
-Eventually, warnings alert about doublets in mapping wich are discarded from the pathway analysis.
-In this case, the user must choose the corresponded metabolite's ID in the network in order to add them to their fingerprint dataset and relaunch the analysis by using the ID mapping only.
+- ```information.txt``` (if -gal or --galaxy parameter is activated): contains general information about mapping and pathway enrichment results.
+This file contains the total number of mapped bio-entities with the coverage in the dataset and in the network, the total number of enriched pathways and the coverage in the network.
+Eventually, warnings alert about doublets in mapping which are discarded from the pathway analysis.
+In this case, the user must choose the corresponded bio-entity's ID in the network in order to add them in a new column of the fingerprint dataset.
+Then, the program must be relaunched by using the SBML ID mapping only (-id <columnNumber>).

 ## Key features
 - Metabolic network
 - Modeling